AkariAsai/logic_guided_qa/README.md

 You can train our models from scratch or download the checkpoints we trained.
 The pre-trained weights can be downloaded from [here](https://drive.google.com/drive/folders/1ORfqbYNtuGRMRmJ2PWpd7RwAWMyEcEjP?usp=sharing).

 ### WIQA
-You can train our RoBERTa baseline, RoBERTa+DA, and RoBERTa + DA + Regularization models using the commands below.
+You can train our RoBERTa baseline, RoBERTa+DA, and RoBERTa + DA + Consistency models by running the commands below.

 You can reduce the number of `gradient_accumulation_steps` if you use multiple GPUs.
 We set the `per_gpu_train_batch_size` to fit a single GPU with 11 GB GPU Memory, and you can increase the number.